AnthonyThomahawk/E-Shop/README.md

 * Golang for back-end
 * PostgreSQL
 * Svelte and Sveltekit for front-end
+* Docker and Docker-Compose for containerization of the app

 The back-end is written without the use of any API libraries, and uses standard Go libraries to create and send the HTTP requests to the front end while having CORS.
 It also uses GORM to communicate with the database.
 Lastly, user authentication is implemented using JSON web tokens and passwords are hashed using SHA-256 hashing algorithm.<br>